fabioCollini/Inversion/README.md

 }
 ```

 And that's all!
-Now from a third module (for example an Android application) the real
-implementation can be retrieved invoking `create`:
+Now the real implementation can be retrieved invoking `create`:

 ```kotlin
 @InversionValidate